Practice examples - adult carers

 Provider: Carefreebreaks (charity) Open

-Carefree is a national charity, set up in 2017.
-The programme aims to offer every full-time unpaid carer in the UK the chance of an annual short break by partnering with the hospitality industry to donate its excess capacity, estimated at 140,000 vacant rental rooms per day.
-Carefree conducted research into the carer and hospitality sectors before agreeing eligibility criteria for these carer breaks, and ran four Cornish trials prior to incorporation to test the business model.
+Carefree is a multi-award winning digital charity, set up in 2017.
+Its mission is to offer every full-time unpaid carer in the UK the chance of an annual short break by partnering with the hospitality industry to donate its excess capacity, estimated at 1 million vacant rooms per week.

 See: Providing breaks